Pubs Projects Tools Join Team About Home

 Publications

-• R. Griffiths, and D. G. Dansereau, “Adapting CNNs for Fisheye Cameras without Retraining,” Arxiv, 2024.
+• R. Griffiths and D. G. Dansereau, “Adapting convnets for new cameras without retraining,” in Intl.
+Joint Conference on Neural Networks (IJCNN), 2025.
 Preprint here.

 Citing